 When a driverless car accident was caused by a manufacturing defect, design defect, or did not provide proper warnings for expected use, the driverless vehicle company may be held liable for the damages.

 In a personal injury lawsuit, the injury victim files a claim for damages.
-Compensatory damages includes economic and noneconomic compensation.
+Compensatory damages include economic and noneconomic compensation.
 These damages are intended to put the victim into a similar position they would have been in if the accident had never occurred.

 Damages in a car accident involving a driverless car may include: